-• There are billions of other stars like our sun in the night sky.
+- There are billions of other stars like our sun in the night sky.
 They are so far away that we don't feel their heat, but we can see them "twinkle."
-There are also other planets like Earth in the sky.
-We can tell they are planets because they don't twinkle like stars.
+There are also other planets, like Earth in the sky.
+We can tell they are planets because they don't twinkle like stars. - The stars and planets don't go away during the day.
+They are still in the sky, but our sun makes the sky so bright we can't see them.